Skip to content

 Use Your Substitute Retention Strategy for Recruitment

 Once your substitutes are engaged and working more often, you hopefully won’t have to worry as much about finding more.
 But there will always be a need for more substitutes as people retire or find other work.
-So, when you do need to recruit, think about the message you are sending to prospective substitutes, and look for ways to attract more people to the job.
+So, when you do need to recruit, think about the message you’re sending to prospective substitutes, and look for ways to attract more people to the job.